zsychina/Shared-Autonomy-DRL/README.md

 ## 使用 Usage

 1. run [pretrain.py](./pretrain.py) to get a pretrained policy network and a target network without human in the loop
-2. run [train.py](./train.py) to fine-tuning to networks with human in the loop
+2. run [train.py](./train.py) to fine-tuning the networks with human in the loop
 3. run [run.py](./run.py) to test the result of the trained networks

 ## 背景 Background